jurgob/react_quest/lessons/lesson1.md

 open App.js

-change "hello world" with "mandi mond"
+change "Welcome to React" with "mandi mond"

 no refresh is needed!